nus-cs2103-AY2223S2/ip/docs/README.md

 ### Feature-Marking Tasks

 You can mark tasks as completed when you are done with them.
-You can also unmark tasks, indicating incompleted tasks.
+You can also unmark tasks, indicating uncompleted tasks.

 ### Feature-Delete Tasks